FREEDOM FORCE DOESN'T DO ANYTHING?

 I hope you will continue to feel the commitment to our mission that first motivated you to become a member and that you will be with us through the challenging and exciting, days ahead.

 Recently, we received a note from a new member who said he was glad to be with us and then asked: “Are we supposed to be doing something?”

-That caused quite a laugh, but it was a serious question and it brought home the fact that our web site needed some work.
+That caused quite a laugh, but it was a serious question.
 Although there were scattered references to things that members should and should not be doing, this question made us realize the need for specific suggestions all in one place; so we have added the following list of sixteen activities for members.
 Bear in mind that, even though some of these are educational activities, their primary purpose is not educational but to reach out to others, to identify and network with others of like mind, and to champion the ideological principles upon which our movement is built.

 1. The general answer is found in the first paragraph of our Code of Conduct: “The first order is: don’t wait for orders.
 Freedom Force is not pyramidal but holographic in structure.
 Therefore, instead of waiting for instructions from a monolithic directorate, become self-directed.
 Join with others when that is advantageous, but also don’t be afraid to duplicate and parallel their efforts.
 Experiment.
 Make mistakes.
 Find a better way.
 As long as your activities are consistent with The Creed of Freedom, and this Code of Conduct, the effort will be constructive.
 What may seem like chaos at first actually is the ferment of creativity and competition.
 It ultimately will far surpass the output of bureaucratic and dogmatic control from the top and it will allow the movement to spread rapidly into virtually any culture and any part of the world.”